koalabears/fac-hack/README.md

 # fac-hack
-A web application that encourages collaboration idea sharing
+A web application that encourages collaboration through idea sharing